Durham, England: Secondary

 Durham is served by four state secondary schools:

 College or sixth form

 New College Durham is the city's largest college of further education.
 It was founded in 1977 as a result of a merger between Neville's Cross College of Education and Durham Technical College.
 The college operated on two main sites near the city of Durham: Neville's Cross and Framwellgate Moor.
 The site at Framwellgate Moor opened in 1957 and has subsequently been rebuilt.
-The Neville's Cross Centre, which used to be housed in the county's former asylum has been sold for development into houses.
+The Neville's Cross centre is now home to Ustinov College, the postgraduate college of Durham University.

-Durham Sixth Form Centre specialises in sixth form courses, while East Durham College has sites just to the east of the city.
+Durham Sixth Form Centre specialises in sixth form courses, while East Durham College has a campus specialising in land-based education at Houghall on the eastern outskirts of the city.